 - Insert your fingers into your vagina and grab the loop.

+- Gently pull out the sponge and throw it away.
 Do not flush your sponge down the toilet.
 Do not reuse a sponge.

 To improve the effectiveness of the sponge, ask your partner to pull out before ejaculating.
 He can also use a condom as added protection.